WISDEM/RotorSE/README.md

-# RotorSE

-Systems engineering model for wind turbines rotors implemented as an OpenMDAO assembly.
+RotorSE is a Systems engineering model for wind turbines rotors implemented as an OpenMDAO assembly.

 Author: [S. Andrew Ning](mailto:andrew.ning@nrel.gov)